NoahBaron05/CMPM121-IncrementalDevelopment-NoahBaron/README.md

 InvinciblePyro.
 This dev inspired me to have my buttons hidden from the start, and as the player generates more snowmen they start to appear.
 This gives the player a sense of unease, and makes them unsure of all of the content that is in the game from the start.
 Link to their repository: github.com/InvinciblePyro/syhaw-website

+aaychen313.
+This dev inspired me to make a seperate field for upgrades, so that players cna better know what each field of the game is, and know that there will be upgrades for the game.
+It can be hard to understand now with the invisible buttons inspired by InviniciblePyro.
+Link to their repository: github.com/aaychen313/cmpm121-f25-aaron-D1.a/tree/main